Immanuel-Albrecht/pixart-helper/README.md

-    Resizes the matching layers in the images in memory, by either adding rows/cols of transparent pixels, or removing rows/cols of image pixels.
+    Resizes the matching layers in the images in memory, by either adding rows/cols of transparent pixels, or removing rows/cols of image pixels (crop mode);
+    or by interpolation (interpolation mode).

 Example yaml of call with default parameters: